estanqueiroa/awscode/cloudformation/apigw-vpclink/README.md

 ## Testing

-To test the deployment, use the curl command provided in the `CURLtest` output.
+- To test the deployment, use the curl command provided in the `CURLtest` output.
 This should return a simple HTML page served by the private EC2 instance.
+- Deploy the API if required (error: user anonymous access)

 ## Deploy your API